Video Recordings Act 1984: Early history and follow-ups

-Sport, music, religious, and educational works are exempt from classification under the Act.
+Sport, music, religious, and educational works are exempt from classification under the act.
 Exemption may be forfeited if the work depicts excessive human sexual activity or acts of force or restraint associated with such activity, mutilation or torture of humans or animals, human genital organs or urinary or excretory functions, or techniques likely to be useful in the perpetration of criminal acts or illicit activity.

-The Act was accompanied by the Video Recordings (Labelling) Act 1985, which set out regulations governing the display of certificates awarded by the BBFC on published recordings.
+The Act was accompanied by the Video Recordings (Labelling) Regulations 1985, governing the display of certificates awarded by the BBFC on published recordings.

 The act was amended in the Video Recordings Act 1993 but underwent no significant changes.
 It was amended again in the Criminal Justice and Public Order Act 1994 to deal with the growing issue of "video violence".
 In addition, the amendment extended the definition of a video recording to any device capable of storing electronic data, which invariably includes works available on DVD as well as CD and CD-ROM, although the amendment exempts video games (except if they depict criminal activity which is likely to any significant extent to stimulate or encourage the commission of offences).
 The current labelling regulations are The Video Recordings (Labelling) Regulations 2012.

 Discovery of loophole and replacement

-In August 2009 it was discovered that the Act was unenforceable as the European Commission was not notified about it, as required by Directive 83/189 (see now Directive 98/34).
+In August 2009 it was discovered that the act was unenforceable as the European Commission was not notified about it, as required by Directive 83/189 (see now Directive 98/34).
 Directive 83/189 had to be implemented by 31 March 1984 (12 months after its notification to the member states).
 Until this situation was rectified, it was legal to sell and supply unclassified videos and computer games, although many retailers had agreed to observe the regulations voluntarily.
-Then pending prosecutions under the Act were abandoned, but the government claimed that past convictions could not be challenged.
+Then pending prosecutions under the act were abandoned, but the government claimed that past convictions could not be challenged.
 The government's view was upheld in 2010 when two appeals against earlier convictions were dismissed.

 In December 2009 the government introduced new legislation, the Video Recordings Act 2010, which repealed and immediately revived the Video Recordings Act 1984, after the required notification was provided to the European Commission in October 2009.
 This legislation, which was enacted under the "fast-track" procedure (and therefore was expedited through Parliament), made the 1984 Act enforceable once again, as well as allowing it to be amended by the Digital Economy Act 2010.
 In December 2014 streaming and on-demand services were brought under the remit of this act via the Audiovisual Media Services Regulations 2014.